bibliometrix 4.0.0

 ## [9] "networkCentrbetweenness" "NetworkAverPathLeng"

-network and the propensity of two vertices that are connected to be both
+These measures help to identify the most important vertices in a network and the propensity of two vertices that are connected to be both connected to a third vertex.

-The statistics, at vertex level, returned by networkStat
+The statistics, at vertex level, returned by networkStat are:

 Degree centrality